STRONG-TACT/strong-tact.github.io/index.markdown

 |Conference on Games                                |August 5-8, 2024     |

+## Evaluation Criteria
+The scoring function will be posted soon.

 ## Prizes

 Our competition is sponsored by the IEEE Computational Intelligence Society Education Competition Fund with a total cash prize of **$1,000 USD**, which will be awarded to participating teams ranking at the top three places on the [leaderboard](leaderboard.markdown).
 The prize will be equally distributed among team members --- human players and agent developers of agents.
 Below is the distribution of prizes: